 Transformerless Power Supply Circuit

-This power supply is designed to be connected to a specific circuit and it is not normally used with a changing load, because as noted before, it can not give a current that changes too much.
-In other words, this power suply must be connected permanently to the circuit as a whole unit.
-If you want to disconnect it, you must disconnect the whole unit.
+This power suply must be permanently connected to the circuit as a whole unit.
+If you want to disconnect the circuit, you must disconnect the whole unit.

-- A Zener diode (D3) to maintain a constant voltage on the load.
+- A Zener diode (D3) is used to maintain a constant voltage on the load.

 - Two semiconductor diodes (D1 and D2) to form a ½ wave rectifier.

-- A capacitor (C2): It is a filter capacitor to “smooth” the signal that is coming out from the rectifier diodes and before it is applyed to the Zener diode.
+- A filter capacitor (C2) is used to “smooth” the signal that is coming out from the rectifier diodes and before it is applied to the Zener diode catode.

-- The resistor R2 and the capacitor C1: together they will serve to reduce the input voltage (either 110 or 220 volts AC, 50 or 60 Hertz) to the level that is acceptable to the Zener diode.
+- The R2 resistor and C1 capacitor are used to reduce the input voltage (110 or 220 volts AC, 50 or 60 Hertz) to the level suitable for the Zener diode.

 Note: Caution!
-The circuit is connected directly to the main voltage (110/220 Volts), which means that we must take extra care when making the tests.
+The circuit is directly connected to the main voltage (110/220 VAC), which means that we must take extra care while making tests.

 - 1 220 to 1000 uF (microfarads) electrolytic capacitor, (C2)